A hemorrhoidectomy is an operation to remove hemorrhoids.

 Discuss these options with your doctor before the day of your surgery.

 An anoscope will be inserted into your anus.
-The doctor will be able to see the hemorrhoids through the scope.
+The hemorrhoids will be viewed through the scope.

 An incision will be made around each hemorrhoid.
 The swollen vein inside the hemorrhoid will be tied off so that it does not bleed.
 The hemorrhoid will then be removed.
 The wounds will either be stitched closed or left open to heal.